+Many people have heard about the health benefits of oregano oil, but does oil of oregano kill parasites?
+Absolutely.
 Oregano essential oil is by far one of the most potent oils for killing parasites.
 It is loaded with antioxidants and powerful compounds that have many proven health benefits.
 There is a difference in oregano oil and oregano essential oil.

 Oregano oil is the extract, usually extracted in a carrier oil like olive oil, while oregano essential oil is the actual essential oil and is much more potent.
 Both oregano oil and oregano essential oil have powerful antibiotic, anti-parasitic and antifungal properties, and may also help you lose weight and lower your cholesterol levels.

 Oregano essential oil contains numerous powerful plant compounds.
-Two of these really stand out when it comes to the primary benefits that oregano essential oil offer.
+Two of these really stand out when it comes to the primary benefits that oregano essential oil offers.
 Carvacrol, the main active compound in oregano oil, is a type of antioxidant called a phenol.
 Thymol, another powerful compound, helps protect against toxins and fights fungal and parasitic infections.